atreyasha/spp-explainability/README.md

   --num-random-iterations  <int>
                            Number of random iteration(s) for each grid instance (default: 10)

+optional sopa-architecture arguments:
+  --bias-scale             <float>
+                           Scale biases by this parameter (default: 1.0) --no-wildcards           Do not use wildcard transitions (default: False) --patterns               <str>
+                           Pattern lengths and counts with the following
+                           syntax: PatternLength1-PatternCount1_PatternLength2
+                           -PatternCount2_... (default: 6-50_5-50_4-50_3-50)
+  --semiring               {MaxSumSemiring,MaxProductSemiring}
+                           Specify which semiring to use (default:
+                           MaxSumSemiring)
+  --static-embeddings      Freeze learning of token embeddings (default:
+                           False)
+  --tau-threshold          <float>
+                           Specify value of TauSTE binarizer tau threshold (default: 0.0) --wildcard-scale         <float>
+                           Scale wildcard(s) by this parameter (default: None)

 optional hardware-acceleration arguments:
   --gpu                    Use GPU hardware acceleration (default: False)